meisel2000/openhab-addons/bundles/org.openhab.binding.sltrafficinformation/README.md

 *   `lineNUmbers` - Line number(s) of interest (comma separated list).

-*   `offset` - Specifies the offset time in seconds (default 0).
+*   `offset` - Specifies the offset time in minutes (default 0).
 Used e.g. for setting a walk time to the station.

 *   `refresh` - Specifies the refresh interval in seconds (default 600).